Yamaha Acoustic Guitar Review (2017): Domo Arigato for the Yamaha FG800GuitarSpotting

-Yamaha Acoustic Guitar Overview – Yamaha FG800 Review (+ Full 800 Series)
+Yamaha Acoustic Guitar Overview – Yamaha FG800 Review (Plus Full 800 Series)

-If you’re looking for a Yamaha acoustic guitar, the Yamaha FG800 should be on your radar.
+Quick question: are you in the market for a Yamaha acoustic guitar?
+If you said yes, the Yamaha FG800 needs to be on your radar.

-You’ll learn why it’s such a great value in this Yamaha FG800 review, offering excellent sound, tone and build quality.
-I’ll also provide detailed information about the full 800 Series, and the recent changes made to the Yamaha acoustic guitar sound.
+In this Yamaha FG800 review, you’ll learn why their new 800 Series provides great value across the board, with excellent sound, tone and build quality.
+I’ll also provide detailed information about recent changes made to the overall sound of Yamaha acoustic guitars.

 The Yamaha 800 Series was released in early 2016 to replace their 700 Series of acoustic guitars.

 And the FG800 is the direct replacement for the top-selling Yamaha FG700s, with a similar look, feel, sound and build.

 Yamaha revamped the way they design acoustic guitar tops, adding scalloped bracing to increase vibration for enhanced sound quality and volume, particularly in the low (bass) and mid-range.
 This type of bracing is a feature usually found on more expensive guitars.

 The end result is a group of high-quality acoustic (and acoustic-electric) guitars with better sound at similar cost.